laols574/thesis-nlp/README.md

-# Objectives
+# Overview

-The learning objectives of this assignment are to:
+This program classifies counterspeech samples through:
-1. practice extracting n-gram features from text
+1. extracting n-gram features from text
-2. become familiar with training supervised classifiers
+2. using supervised classifiers

 # Setup your environment